Terms & Conditions

 - For ongoing services, we will invoice you monthly in advance for the services.
 Invoices must be paid within 30 days of the date of the invoice.

-We accept payment by bank transfer, PayPal or cheque.
+We accept payment by bank transfer or PayPal.

 8. Delivery and collection of goods and supply of services

 8.1.
-Before you place your order via email or on our order pages, we will let you know when we will deliver the goods and/or services to you and the delivery service or courier we will be using.
+Before you place your order you can see our delivery options and processing times here on our delivery page.
 Delivery and supply times will depend on whether you have ordered goods and/or services and whether these are one-off, ongoing or subscriptions:

 - For one-off goods, unless we have agreed another date with you, we will deliver them within 30 days of the date on which we accepted your order;